Eligibility for Airman and Family Readiness Center (A&FRC) Assistance

 Annual Credit Report is the only free, government-backed site for accessing your credit report.
 Everyone is entitled to one free credit report from each of the three credit bureaus per year.
 You should never have to pay or subscribe to a service to receive your free annual credit report.
 Experian Equifax TransUnion

 The Federal Trade Commission (FTC) is the government agency over all financial services in the United States - everything from credit cards to banking to fraud.
-Go here
+Important resources include:

-- the FTC's easy-to-use web guide to getting, repairing, and maintaining credit.
+- Getting Credit - also repairing and maintaining credit.
 Learn more about identity theft, credit rights, scams, and what to do if your wallet or purse is stolen

 A free Department of Defense service for active duty, Guard, and Reserve members.
 MOS consultants can help you develop a budget, identify spending pitfalls, and learn to manage your debt and set short- and long-term financial goals.
 For military members struggling to get out of debt, they help you find reputable debt counseling and management companies so you can avoid scams.
 Their services are free, private, and confidential, with few exceptions.
 Military One Source is available 24/7 online and by phone at 800-342-9647.
 MOS also provides free audiobooks, webinars, and books through their website